 Finally, my brethren, rejoice in the Lord.
 To write the same things again is no trouble to me, and it is a safeguard for you.Philippians 3:1(NASB)

-Paul knows that rejoicing in the Lord is a defence against doctrines of demons and it is a safeguard that exposes legalistic practices and the abhorrent false spirituality that is flooding the Church today and which denies the finished work of Christ on the cross.
+Paul knows that rejoicing in the Lord is a defence against doctrines of demons, and a safeguard that exposes legalistic practices and the abhorrent false spirituality that is flooding the Church today, which denies the finished work of Christ on the Cross.

-Let us reverently rejoice in the Lord and keep on rejoicing and encourage others to do the same - knowing that is a God-given safeguard against all that would rob us of our faith in Christ.
+Let us reverently rejoice in the Lord, keep on rejoicing, and encourage others to do the same - knowing that is a God-given safeguard against all that would rob us of our faith in Christ.

-Lord how I rejoice that You are my God, my Father - my Saviour and Lord, Who loved me so much that You died and rose again so that I could rest securely in the truth of Your word, and not be tossed about by every wind of doctrine, Day by day may I rest in Your truth and rejoice in the God of my saviour, in Whose name I pray, AMEN.
+Lord, how I rejoice that You are my God, my Father, my Saviour, and my Lord Who loved me so much that You died and rose again so that I could rest securely in the truth of Your Word, and not be tossed about by every wind of doctrine.
+Day by day, may I rest in Your truth and rejoice in You, in Whose name I pray, AMEN.